tomhenrich/plex/Users/Welcome.md

 ## Getting Started
 1. From the invitation email you received, click the link to **create an account** on the Plex website.
+   * Plex will automatically subscribe you to their emails.
+Visit [plex.tv/email-preferences](https://www.plex.tv/email-preferences/) to unsubscribe.

 2. **[Install the Plex app](https://www.plex.tv/apps-devices/)** on your streaming device of choice and sign in.
    * Plex charges a one-time $5 activation fee on iOS and Android phones, but other devices do not have this restriction.

-3. **[Set up your app](https://mediaclients.wiki/en/Plex/Plex-Invite)** to remove their default services and pin my stuff to your navigation.
+3. **[Set up your app](https://support.plex.tv/articles/customizing-the-apps/)** to remove their default services and pin my stuff to your navigation.
-   * The steps are a little different for each device, but the idea is the same everywhere.
+   * The steps are a little different for each device, but the idea is the same everywhere: open the navigation, select "More" to find my libraries and pin them, and do the opposite for their default services.

 4. **[Update the quality settings](https://mediaclients.wiki/en/Plex#streaming-clients)** in your app.
    * The default settings in Plex apps are not good and will result in a low-quality experience.